-3.4 Aggregation of Low Value Purchases
+3.4 Aggregation of Low Value Purchases - exclusive of VAT

-For goods, works and services with a value less than a £1,000, consideration must be given to the aggregated value over a minimum 12 month period.
+For goods, works and services with a value less than £25,000, consideration must be given to the aggregated value over a minimum 12 month period.

 Officers must determine the actual value of expenditure in line with regular recurring purchases of the same nature.
-Any aggregated value that exceeds £1,000 must comply with Procurement Standing Order 3.2.
+Any aggregated value that exceeds £25,000 must comply with Procurement Standing Order 3.2.